syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadioButton/Event.md

 ## StateChanged event

-Occurs when the value(state) of the `IsChecked` property is changed by either touching the check box or setting the value to the `IsChecked` property using C# code.
+Occurs when the value(state) of the `IsChecked` property is changed by either touching the radio button or setting the value to the `IsChecked` property using C# code.
 The event arguments are of type `StateChangedEventArgs` and expose the following property:

 * `IsChecked`: The new value(state) of the `IsChecked` property.